Eventual-Inc/Daft/docs/source/user_guide/integrations/delta_lake.rst

 A Delta Lake table can be read by providing :func:`daft.read_delta_lake` with the URI for your table.

-The below example uses the `deltalake <https://pypi.org/project/deltalake/>`__ Python package to create a local Delta Lake table for Daft to read, but Daft can also read Delta Lake table from all of the major cloud stores.
+The below example uses the `deltalake <https://pypi.org/project/deltalake/>`__ Python package to create a local Delta Lake table for Daft to read, but Daft can also read Delta Lake tables from all of the major cloud stores.

 .. code:: python